Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Step 3: Build Your Prospect List

-What a Good Prospect List Actually Contains
+What a Good Prospect List Contains

 A quality prospect list includes verified business email, direct phone number where available, current job title, company name, industry classification, employee count, and location.
 Ideally, you also have a technographic or intent signal attached (tools they use, recent funding status, or a trigger event).